You’ve chosen your CRM, the team has bought in entirely, and every user is committed to making it work.

 Imagine enrolling in a graduate school, then discovering none of your undergrad work is recognized and you have to start from scratch, entirely on their terms.
 Without a clear integration path for all the invested work that users have already done and will continue to do each and every day, frustration can drive users to question the system if not abandon it entirely.

 When HubSpot asked CRM users about their main challenges, the only challenge that saw more responses than “lack of integration with order tools” (17%) was the actual, unavoidable manual data entry (23%).
-Fortunately, doing a little research before investing time and money into a CRM system can prove to be the stitch in time that saves countless hours and dollars.
+Fortunately, doing a little research before investing time and money into a CRM database can prove to be the stitch in time that saves countless hours and dollars.

 Before choosing that CRM, take stock in these basic operating processes to see how your potential system should complement the tools you already have in place:

 Email, if you hadn’t heard, is a modern communication method for sharing warm regards, sending cold pitches, or following up on hot tips.
 You and roughly 99% of your fellow humans checking email every day are probably taunted by unread messages in a deeply entrenched inbox, so the ability to integrate what you regularly use into a CRM system designed to make communicating with your contacts easier is, well, pretty basic and essential.

 Gmail currently dominates 53% of the U.S. email market share, with the business-minded Google Workspace and its customizable @ email-extensions contributing even further to Google’s grip on email; altogether, Google boasts multiple features that allow both businesses and individual users to excel based on inbox inclinations and personal proclivities.
 Suffice to say, it would be helpful to have a CRM that at least works on those same terms.